Let’s look at the data. Where do your eyes go?

-Litigators don’t guess in important cases what’s going to work with the jury, they find out — they conduct jury research.
+In important cases, trial lawyers don’t guess what’s going to work with the jury, they find out — they conduct jury research.
 Then they use that data to improve their results.
 Of course, that’s not to minimize the significant value of decades of hands-on experience.
 But when you can get accurate data, use it.

 Market research is expensive; it’s not possible in many situations.
 But when it’s cost-effective, it can take something great and make it even better.

-In our experience, both would work great, easily achieving the firm’s goals.
-But which one accomplish those goals more effectively?
+In our experience, both would work great, achieving the firm’s goals.
+But which one accomplishes those goals more effectively?
 Testing can help you find out.
 Here’s how:

 In the highly visual one on the left, the vibrant Beefeater hat is what you see first (see “Fixation Order” graphic), which holds viewers’ attention for an average of 5.5 seconds (see “Average Time Spent…”), before they get to the headline, which they read for 1.5 seconds.
 In the version on the right, they go straight to the critical headline.

 What’s also important is that although 100% of the viewers saw the big black hat, only 81% noticed the headline below it (see “Percentage Seen…” below).

 That indicates that if we selected the “Hats” version we should probably enlarge the headline, (which would likely cause our designers to complain just a bit about hurting their aesthetic.
 Well… tough.)
 Contrast that with the overwhelming 96% who read the headline in the “Icons” design on the right.

 In both layouts, the firm name is the third place viewers’ eyes go.
 Excellent.